pyrogram/pyrogram/docs/source/resources/UpdateHandling.rst

         app.idle()

 -   If you prefer not to use decorators, there is an alternative way for registering Handlers.
-    This is useful, for example, when you want to keep your callback functions in a separate file.
+    This is useful, for example, when you want to keep your callback functions in separate files.

     .. code-block:: python